nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_pathology_guidance.md

 The 'Test Report Document' and 'Test Result Document' are out of scope for the current iteration, but are represented in the diagram.

-We have modelled the pathology report in such a way that it will be able to support any data that is currently sent in the EDIFACT message and also leaves room to send further data items as and when providing systems are able to support them.
+We have modelled the investigations report in such a way that it will be able to support any data that is currently sent in the EDIFACT message and also leaves room to send further data items as and when providing systems are able to support them.
 The model is also intended to be flexible enough to support the many different patterns and types of result that can be sent so it can be easily adapted to support other test results stored in the GP system.

 ### Available FHIR resources

-There are a number of resources available in FHIR to represent the different entities that exist in pathology reporting.
+There are a number of resources available in FHIR to represent the different entities that exist in investigation reporting.
 The resources that we are concerned with in order to represent our model are in the following table.

 | Resource name       | Description |
 |---------------------|-------------------|